 Does your department or team utilize a Scrum task board when it comes to outlining major projects?

 A “Scrum board” is a virtual or physical board with different columns that ultimately track the progress of a major project or task.
 In Scrum terminology, the month-long (or less) project is called a “sprint”.
+A sprint can help reduce project backlog and help teams work ahead.
 The Scrum board columns are typically broken up into the following categories: To Do, Doing, and Done.
+The final part of this structure consists of the product backlog and sprint backlog as well.
 Organizations often have more in-depth columns labeled: Requirements, Testing, Feedback, Tasks Completed, End Result, etc. All tasks start in the first column (To Do) and are subsequently moved forward.
 More importantly, this board updates on a daily basis, to help keep teams and employees focused and motivated.